HewlettPackard/simplivity-prometheus-connector/README.md

 #### Persistent Storage
 Prometheus stores the metrics in its timeseries database.
 In order to have the data persistent across container reboots or container moves it is necessary to store the database on persistent storage.
 There are multiple options available to provide persistent storage to a container; one can use HPE 3PAR or HPE Nimble storage arrays together with the corresponding docker volume plugin or one can use a NFS fileserver to provide persistent storage to a docker container.
-We used an NFS fileshare (10.0.44.44:/docker/prometheus) provided by the secondary SimpliVity file server as persistent storage in order to be independent of the primary SimpliVity environment where HPE 3PAR or HPE Nimble array would be available too.
-A persistent docker volume named prom-data, based on the secondary SimpliVity fileserver at IP address 10.0.44.44, was defined with the following command:
+We used an NFS fileshare (10.0.44.44:/docker/prometheus) provided by the file server as persistent storage in order to be independent of the SimpliVity environment.
+A persistent docker volume named prom-data, based on the lab fileserver at IP address 10.0.44.44, was defined with the following command:

 > docker volume create --driver local –o type=nfs –o device:/docker/prometheus –o o=addr=10.0.44.44 prom-data

 ### Starting the container